 When to use Unshielded Power Cords?

 Unshielded power cables have no additional layers of aluminum foil or any other conductive material.
 You can call unshielded power cables, Unshielded Twisted Pair cables too.
 Unshielded power cables are generally lighter and cheaper than the shielded power cables.
 In the presence of EMI, unshielded power cables may not perform very well.
-If you want an uninterrupted power supply for a longer run of cable, using the shielded power cables is a better option.
+If you want an uninterrupted power supply for a longer cable run, using the shielded power cables is better.

 2.Pros and cons of Shielded Power Cord